Ethics Bowl Basics

 • Team A then has the opportunity to respond to Team B’s comments (one minute to confer, five minutes to present)

-• The judges (there will be three) will then pose question/s to Team A. Each judge gets one question and a follow-up.
+• The judges will then pose question/s to Team A. Each judge gets one question and a follow-up.
 (Judges can ask a second question if each judge has had one question and there’s time.)

 • Then it’s Team B’s turn to go first, and the sequence above is repeated.

 • A complex system of weighting will determine how many teams from each regional will attend the Nationals.
-(The National Bowl is attached to the Association of Applied and Professional Ethics [APPE] Annual Conference in Costa Mesa, CA on Feb.
-22.)
+(The National Bowl is attached to the Association of Applied and Professional Ethics [APPE] Annual Conference)

 The best presentations will